shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 #### Proposal: Ask DCAP QVL to retrieve endorsements
 The proposal is to start by implementing option 2, the reasons are:
-- Intel® SGX DCAP QVL library alreday has logic to parse quote, and get verfication collaterals Also the collateral definition may change sometimes, such as DCAP 1.7 release updated PCK cert extension field to add some items for multi-package platform
+- The Intel® SGX DCAP QVL library already has logic to parse quote, and gets verfication collaterals.
+  The collateral definition may change from time to time, e.g. DCAP 1.7 release updated PCK cert extension to add some items for support of multi-package platforms.
-- If we keep using existing OE SDK implementaion, it means OE SDK need to update once Intel change verification collateral defintion
+- Otherwise, if we stay with the existing OE SDK implementaion
+  - The implementation would need to be updated whenver the verification collateral defintion is changed.
-- Retrieving and parsing endorsements logic would increase verifier's TCB
+  - The OE SDK logic for retrieving and parsing endorsements increases verifier enclave TCB.

-So with option 2, OE SDK don't need to maintain the complex SGX collateral retrieving & parsing logic, also OE SDK don't care about SGX collateral change, because DCAP QVL will handle it.
+With option 2, OE SDK don't need to maintain the complex SGX collateral retrieving & parsing logic, and does not need to change in response to changes in SGX collateral definition.

 #### Link with the SGX DCAP QVL Library
 In order to align with current implementaion of DCAP quote-ex, we will update OE SDK host-side plugin library to dynamically detects the presence of QVL library and loads it at runtime.
 If the QVL library is present, it loads this library and calls into quote verificaton internal logic.
-Otherwise, plug-in should return corresponding error.
+Otherwise, plug-in would return an error.

 ### Add host-side verifier plugin library for OCALLs to support enclave-side SGX ECDSA-p256 quote verification
 As quote verification will be done by DCAP QVL/QvE, for enclave-side plugin, we need to implement OCALLs in host-side verifier plugin library to invoke QVL/QvE.

-In this proposal, we suggest to add one OCALL in `edl/sgx/attestation.edl` as below.
+In this proposal, we will add one OCALL in `edl/sgx/attestation.edl` as below.
 The OCALL is used for passing quote buffer and expiration time flag to host side.
-All other relevant logic would be implemented in host side, file `host/sgx/ocalls.c` and `host/sgx/quote.c`.
+All other relevant logic would be implemented on the host side, in files `host/sgx/ocalls.c` and `host/sgx/quote.c`.

-Note that only ECDSA-p256 quote is supported by now, but the OCALL will keep `format_id` and `opt_params` for forward compatibility.
+Note that only ECDSA-p256 quote is supported for now, but the OCALL will keep `format_id` and `opt_params` for forward compatibility.

 ```C